Australia has arguably one of the best public health systems in the world and the Medicare system gives us access to subsidised health care.

 There are also financial carrots and sticks for you to purchase private hospital insurance.
-The government currently offers around 25% rebate on the premium (depending on age and income) and higher income earners must pay the Medicare Levy Surcharge if they do not have private hospital cover for themselves and their dependants.
+The government offers a rebate on the premium (depending on age and income) and higher income earners must pay the Medicare Levy Surcharge if they do not have private hospital cover for themselves and their dependants.

 And the government encourages people to take out private hospital cover earlier in life.
 Lifetime Health Cover adds 2% loading to the premium for each year after turning 31 that you delay taking out cover.
 Depending on the fund and level of cover, younger people may be entitled to a discount on their premium if they take out hospital cover before turning 30.

 Just like any other financial purchase, it’s important to do your homework and shop around.

 The private health insurance sector is very competitive and there are thousands of policies on offer.

 Understand what clinical categories are included in a policy, to ensure you can receive the treatment you want, when you need it.
 If you have any questions, ask your health insurer directly.

 Some key questions you will want to ask an insurer include:

 - which hospitals have an agreement with the fund?